testvon/alecsatin.github.io/_posts/2016-01-27-what-orwellian-means.md

 Any definition of the word "Orwellian" must include the _deceptive and misleading use of language_.
 Aren't words being used in just that way in your country?

-**Please note:** If your're reading this in an email or RSS feed, you must [visit the website](/spirit-of-the-age/what-orwellian-means/){: .btn .btn--warning} to watch the video.
+**Please note:** If you're reading this in an email or RSS feed, you must [visit the website](http://www.alecsatin.com/spirit-of-the-age/what-orwellian-means/){: .btn .btn--warning} to watch the video.
 {: .notice}